tony92151/shortcut_chatgpt_api/README.md

 ```

 step2: start shortcut

-Run `shortcut`.
+Run `ShortcutChatgptAPI` shortcut app.
 This will run in an infinite loop, but might be killed by iOS/iPadOS when run in background.

 <img src="docs/run.jpg" width="100">